longturn/freeciv21/docs/Playing/faq.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The concept of "rapture" is a ruleset and server configured item.
 The :term:`LTT` ruleset does not do rapture.
-Instead “celebration” is used under *Republic* and *Democracy*.
-In the :term:`LTX` Ruleset the *Federation* government also allows for celebration.
+Instead “celebration” is used under :government:`Republic` and :government:`Democracy`.
+In the :term:`LTX` Ruleset the :government:`Federation` government also allows for celebration.
 Under other governments, celebration does not provide any bonuses.

 Are trade routes enabled in LTT?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^